corsairmarks/planetary_modifier_enhancements/mod/README.md

 * 2.2.0 Add event to set flag to mark as installed
 * 2.2.1 Remove extra images files to keep distribution lightweight (no script changes)
 * 2.3.0 Remove monthy pulse event, instead fire when a single-player game is loaded
+* 2.4.0 Marked compatible with Stellaris version 3.1.* "Lem" - no actual changes

 ## Source Code